DanielMSchmidt/zipkin-javascript-opentracing/README.md

 We need to know if this is a server or client to set the right annotations.
 Therefore we need the kind attribute to be set.

+## Example

+All examples need to run zipkin on `"localhost:9411"`.

+### Basic

+To see how to use this library with only one service see `examples/basic`.
+You can run the example with `npm run example:basic`.